laplcebeltrami/NIHbiosketch/README.md

 https://www.ncbi.nlm.nih.gov/sciencv/

 3) Then you need to generate a new document using the NIH Biosketch format.
 For Contribution to Science, citations should be linked from either "My Biblography" or ORCID.

-Notes: If you did not updated your My Biblography trhough NIH, some citations may not be shown.
+If you did not updated your My Biblography trhough NIH, some citations may not be shown.
 It might be easy to copy and paste from MSWORD into Description.
 However, the order of citations may not match so need to manually reorder in the Description.

+5) Generate PDF (by clicking DOWNLOAD button), which will have some sort of digitial mark embeded in PDF.
+The page limit is 5 pages.